ENGWellness Resources for UG Engineering Students

 The Centre for Career Action aims to educate and inspire all University of Waterloo students, alumni, employees, and post-docs to develop and take action to achieve current and future career goals.
 They seek to accomplish this through high quality in-person and online services in partnership with students, alumni, employers, faculty and staff.
 They offer a wide variety of professional and development services to support out undergraduates.

-You can book an appointment with the Centre for Career Action via WaterlooWorks!
+Book an appointment with the Centre for Career Action via WaterlooWorks

 Student Success Office (SSO) Resources